 Young Eye Surgeons International Service Grant

 The Young Eye Surgeons International Service Grant was created to inspire young eye surgeons to become involved with global eye care on a long-term basis.
-The grant affords the opportunity for winners to participate in health care systems, including teaching institutions and community programs, in developing countries.
-Working with ASCRS Foundation and its international partners, recipients get to develop a customized international volunteer plan that provides the opportunity for a young eye surgeon to learn first-hand the intricacies behind global eye care efforts.
+The grant affords the opportunity to participate in health care systems, including teaching institutions and community programs, in developing countries.
+Working with the ASCRS Foundation and its international partners, recipients get to develop a customized international volunteer plan that provides the opportunity for a young eye surgeon to learn first-hand the intricacies behind global eye care efforts.

 Resident Excellence Award

 The ASCRS Foundation makes ten awards annually to enable ophthalmology residents